ameerhusary/greenboard-mvp/README.md

 - Frontend features: Update `App.js` or create new components
 - Visualizations: Modify `Charts.js`

-## Deployment Notes
+## Future Development

-For production deployment:
+For future development:
 - Use PostgreSQL or similar database instead of in-memory pandas
 - Implement proper authentication and rate limiting
 - Add error logging and monitoring